vCheckReport/vCheck-NSX/README.md

 To utilize the new functions, simply dot source the vCheckUtils.ps1 file in a PowerShell console:
 ```
-PS E:\scripts\vCheck-vSphere> . .\vCheckUtils.ps1
+PS E:\scripts\vCheck-NSX> . .\vCheckUtils.ps1
 ```
 This should load and list the functions available to you.
 We will be focusing on Export-vCheckSettings and Import-vCheckSettings.
 If you do not see these listed, you will need a newer version of vCheckUtils.ps1.

 ### Example
-Lets assume we have an existing build located at `E:\Scripts\vCheck-vSphere`
+Lets assume we have an existing build located at `E:\Scripts\vCheck-NSX`

-First lets rename the folder `E:\Scripts\vCheck-vSphere-old`
+First lets rename the folder `E:\Scripts\vCheck-NSX-old`

-Now we can download the latest build, unblock the zip file and unpack to `E:\Scripts` leaving us with two builds in our Scripts directory - `vCheck-vSphere-old` and `vCheck-vSphere`
+Now we can download the latest build, unblock the zip file and unpack to `E:\Scripts` leaving us with two builds in our Scripts directory - `vCheck-NSX-old` and `vCheck-NSX`

-Next we'll export the settings from the old build - using PowerShell navigate to `E:\Scripts\vCheck-vSphere-old` and dot source `vCheckUtils.ps1`
+Next we'll export the settings from the old build - using PowerShell navigate to `E:\Scripts\vCheck-NSX-old` and dot source `vCheckUtils.ps1`

 ### Export Settings
 Running `Export-vCheckSettings` will by default create a CSV file named `vCheckSettings.csv` in the current directory.
 You can also specify a settings file
 ```
-PS E:\scripts\vCheck-vSphere-old> Export-vCheckSettings -outfile E:\MyvCheckSettings.csv
+PS E:\scripts\vCheck-NSX-old> Export-vCheckSettings -outfile E:\MyvCheckSettings.csv
 ```

 That's all there is to exporting your vCheck settings.
 Note that the settings file will be overwritten if you were to run the function again.

 ### Import Settings
-To import your vCheck settings, in PowerShell navigate to the new build at `E:\Scripts\vCheck-vSphere` and dot source `vCheckUtils.ps1` once again.
+To import your vCheck settings, in PowerShell navigate to the new build at `E:\Scripts\vCheck-NSX` and dot source `vCheckUtils.ps1` once again.

 Here we have two options - if we run `Import-vCheckSettings` with no parameters it will expect the `vCheckSettings.csv` file to be in the same directory.
 If not found it will prompt for the full path to the settings CSV file.
 The second option is to specify the path to the settings CSV file when running Import-vCheckSettings
 ```
-PS E:\scripts\vCheck-vSphere> Import-vCheckSettings -csvfile E:\MyvCheckSettings.csv
+PS E:\scripts\vCheck-NSX> Import-vCheckSettings -csvfile E:\MyvCheckSettings.csv
 ```
 If new settings or plugins have been added to the new build you will be asked to answer the questions, similar to running the initial config.
 During the import, the initial config is disabled, so once the import is complete you are ready to run your new build.